lvoff/portswigger-labs-writeups/README.md

-# A series of PortSwigger Web Academy lab writeups from an AppSec perspective and secure coding focus.
+# A series of PortSwigger Web Academy lab writeups from an AppSec perspective and secure coding focus

 This repository contains a curated collection of writeups for PortSwigger Web Security Academy labs — but with a twist.
 Most public writeups focus only on exploitation: how to reproduce a vulnerability, craft the payload, and complete the lab.
 This repo goes further.